timcassell/ProtoPromise/README.md

 }
 ```

+With this method, if the function throws an exception before the deferred is settled, the deferred/promise will be rejected with that exception.

 ## Waiting for an Async Operation to Complete ##

 The simplest and most common usage is to register a resolve handler to be invoked on completion of the async op: